andreasaxodIE/StreamAnalyticsProject/README.md

 ## Project Overview

-This project designs and implements a **real-time analytics pipeline** for a synthetic food-delivery platform modelled after systems like Uber Eats, Glovo, and Deliveroo.
+In this project our group has designed **real-time analytics pipeline** for a synthetic food-delivery platform that is modelled after the famous ordering systems like Uber Eats, Glovo, and Deliveroo.

-The platform is a **three-sided marketplace**:
+We have implemented this platform as a **three-sided marketplace**:

 ```
 Customer ──places order──▶ Platform ──dispatches──▶ Courier ──delivers──▶ Customer